-There are many ways of doing so, some of them are legal, some of them are not.
-If we consider the legal ones, a lot of people wish to be their own boss and become a successful entrepreneur.
+There are many ways of doing so; some of them are legal, some of them are not.
+If we consider the legal ones, a lot of people wish to be their own boss and become successful entrepreneurs.

-Following the latest trends, these entrepreneurs are more attracted by the digital era and digitization, and they choose to develop a software product such as a SaaS or a mobile application, rather than building a traditional business.
+Following the latest trends, these entrepreneurs are more attracted by the digital era and digitization, and they choose to develop a software product, such as a SaaS or a mobile application, rather than building a traditional business.
 So what does developing an app idea and making money from it imply?
-Especially if it’s your first time with app monetization?
-This is what we’ll approach today, and in the next lines I’ll answer as many questions as possible on this subject.
+Especially if it’s your first time with app monetization.
+This is what we’ll approach today, and in the following lines, I’ll answer as many questions as possible on this subject.

 In 2021, technology was advanced enough to have multiple options to build an app.
 There are a lot of resources available to build a basic Proof of Concept (POC) or basic MVP.
 Especially low code solutions to validate your ideas and attract paying customers.
 However, when it comes to scaling and offering the best customer experience, nothing beats old traditional apps development/custom solutions.

-Usually, people are looking for the entire market share for this and they dream to achieve most of that market and become a leading provider.
+Usually, people are looking for the entire market share for this, and they dream to achieve most of that market and become a leading provider.
 The truth is that there will be a lot of products like yours on the market or different alternatives, and achieving the entire market share is close to impossible.
-However, if you narrow down the segment of customers you want to have, or your app idea is most suited for, you have high chances to take a lot of that piece of pie from the entire market share.
+However, if you narrow down the segment of customers you want to have or your app idea is most suited for, you have a high chance of taking a lot of that piece of pie from the entire market share.

 Let’s say that you build an app like Calm.
-The total market share for meditation is $1.2B according to the data from 2017.
-In 2019 Calm was reported to have generated $92M which is less than 10%.
-Still a big piece from the total market share.
+The total market share for meditation is $1.2B, according to data from 2017.
+In 2019 Calm was reported to have generated $92M, which is less than 10%—still a big piece of the total market share.

-Some of the founders are offering an app for free at the beginning, just to create a large database of users.
-After that they introduce a subscription model, with low prices, once the app is part of an entire process.
+Some of the founders are offering an app for free at the beginning just to create an extensive database of users.
+After that, they introduce a subscription model with low prices once the app is part of an entire process.
 In this case, there is a lot of churn, but if you are happy with that, it could be a model.

 One last option that is also very spread among monetization options is the freemium model, where you have a free limited option, and if the users want access to different premium features that will make their life easier they have to pay for it.
 One product in this space is Hubspot.